-London Country Bus Services Ltd was a bus company that operated in South East England from 1969
+London Country South West (LCSW) was a bus operator in South East England and London.

-In June 1996 British Bus was sold to the Cowie Group, which rebranded itself to Arriva in November 1997.
+On 1 August 1996, British Bus was sold to the Cowie Group, which in November 1997 was rebranded as Arriva.

 In 1999, Leatherhead bus garage closed and for a short time buses for London Regional Transport contract buses were out-stationed at Fulwell bus garage.

 During 1999 and 2000, the London&Country and Guildford&West Surrey brands fell out of use, being replaced by Arriva Southern Counties and Arriva London.

 We continued London&Country in scale 1/76 model form from 1996.

 Please REMEMBER, we are a fictional bus & coach company in scale 1:76 model form.